cpp-tutor/learnmoderncpp-tutorial/06-enums-and-structs.md

 * Can you call `get_pixel()` from `main()` with a third `Pixel`, without using a named variable?
 Hint: try to use initializer syntax in the function call.

 * Change the default `Color` assigned to `p1` to be `<no color>`.
-Hint: this is a simple change.
+Hint: this is a simple change, but is not in `main()`.

 The next program accomplishes exactly the same as the previous one, producing the same output, and most likely very similar code of comparable efficiency.
-However it use *inheritance* instead of composition, which is indicated by a slightly different definition of `Pixel`:
+It use *inheritance* instead of composition, however, which is indicated by a slightly different definition of `Pixel` and different use of dot-notation in `main()`:

 ```cpp
 // 06-pixel2.cpp : Color and position Pixel type through inheritance